Hiding

 The randomize powerup can be played in response to any question instead of answering.
 After the seekers have been informed that you have used a randomize powerup, they must choose—at random, using either a random number generator or dice—a different unasked question from the same category (e.g. a 15 km radar might become a 80 km radar.)
 This question is then automatically asked instead, and you provide an answer as normal.
 The original question is not considered to have been asked, and can therefore be asked again for its original cost.
 If the randomize causes a question to be asked that returns a null answer, this is permitted (tough luck, though).
 You may only play a randomize at any time during the response window after a question has been asked.

-Discard 1, draw 2 and Discard 2, draw 3
+Discard 1, draw 2 (or similiar)

 These powerups can be played at any time and allow you to dispose of some undesirable cards in your hand in exchange for new random draws.
 For example, if you play ‘Discard 1, draw 2’ you will discard one undesirable card from your hand, and then draw and keep two new ones.
 Because the ‘Discard 1, draw 2’ card will also leave your hand when you play it, you will end up with the same number of cards you started with.
 If you do not have enough extra cards to discard, these powerups cannot be played.

-Draw 1, expand maximum hand size by 1
+Draw 1, expand maximum hand size by 1 (or similiar)

 This powerup can be played at any time and immediately does two things: firstly, it allows you to draw and keep 1 card from the top of the deck.
 Secondly, it expands your hand to hold one extra card for the rest of the round, meaning you can keep up to 7 cards at once (or 8 if two of these powerups have been played.)